uribench/askuri/docs/variable_frequency_drive/YL620_VFD/README.md

 1. When this value is set for restoring the factory defaults, the Inverter will not allow any other parameters setting.
 2. For this 'Restore Factory Default' action to take effect, the Inverter has to be restarted (i.e., see Option 1 above).
 3. Not all the parameters will be restored to factory settings.
-The manual refer to that as "electrical parameter not included...". **TBD:** The list of the protected custom parameters needs to be verified.
+The [user's manual][9] refer to that as "electrical parameter not included...". **TBD:** The list of the protected custom parameters needs to be verified.

 ## Controlling a Single Phase Motor

 The YL620 VFD (200VAC, 50Hz) is intended for use with a single phase input (Main Power) and three phase motor.
-The manual does not mention anything about supporting a single-phase motor.
+The [user's manual][9] does not mention anything about supporting a single-phase motor.

 However, it can be connected to a capacitor-run single-phase induction motor with appropriate ratings.